cr08/ATT-Fiber-Availability-Tools/att-fiber-map/README.md

 ## Todo

 * Make the `index.html` read the `addresses.db` SQLite database directly, thus eliminating the `make-csv.py` script and extra steps to create the  `hasGig.csv` file
+* Combine some scripts together to streamline the process